 The effects of noise on hearing vary among people.
 Some people's ears are more sensitive to loud sounds, especially at certain frequencies.
-(Frequency means how low or high a tone is.)
-But any sound that's loud enough and lasts long enough can damage hearing and lead to hearing loss.
+But any sound that is loud enough and lasts long enough can damage hearing and lead to hearing loss.

-A sound's loudness is measured in decibels (dB).
-Normal conversation is about 60 dB.
-A lawn mower is about 90 dB.
-And a loud rock concert is about 120 dB.
-In general, sounds above 85 dB are harmful.
-But this depends on how long and how often you are exposed to the sound.
-It also depends on whether you wear hearing protection, such as earplugs or earmuffs.
+In general, sounds above 85 decibels (dB) are harmful.
+But this depends on how long and how often you are exposed to the sound and whether you wear hearing protection, such as earplugs or earmuffs.

 Heavy traffic, window air conditioner, noisy restaurant, power lawn mower

 Chainsaw, leaf blower, snowmobile

 Sports crowd, rock concert, loud symphony

 How to know when noise levels may be harmful

 An easy way to be more aware of possibly harmful noise is to pay attention to warning signs that a sound might be damaging to your hearing.
 A sound may be harmful if: